-When it comes to choosing a college, "affordable" is an important college quality to just about everyone.
-The amounts and types of financial aid you get can make a big impact on your ultimate college cost—and upon your ultimate college choice.
+When it comes to choosing a college, "affordable" is an important quality to just about everyone.
+The amounts and types of aid colleges award can greatly impact your ultimate college cost—and your ultimate college choice.

-When colleges start to figure your financial aid, the first number they consider is your Expected Family Contribution (EFC).
+When colleges figure your financial aid, the first number they consider is your Expected Family Contribution (EFC).
 Your EFC is what colleges expect you and your parents to pay for college.
-All colleges use an EFC calculated by the government based on information you provide on your Free Application for Federal Student Aid (FAFSA).
+All colleges use an EFC calculated by the government based on information from your Free Application for Federal Student Aid (FAFSA).

-Some private colleges use an additional EFC calculation derived from the CSS/Financial Aid PROFILE, a separate financial aid form.
-The PROFILE considers more factors in its formula, such as home equity and income from stepparents and noncustodial parents.
-Colleges that use the EFC derived from the PROFILE use it to determine aid awards from the college's own resources.
+Some private colleges use an additional EFC calculation derived from the CSS/Financial Aid PROFILE form.
+The CSS formula considers more factors, such as home equity and income from stepparents and noncustodial parents.
+Colleges use the PROFILE to determine aid awards from the college's own resources.

 The next figure colleges consider is the college's official cost of attendance (COA), which is the cost to attend for one year.
 The COA should include tuition, fees, books, supplies, housing, meals, local transportation, and miscellaneous personal and educational expenses.
 The college subtracts your EFC from the COA to calculate the amount of your financial need.

-Colleges combine the different types of gift aid and self-help aid to create aid packages.
+Colleges combine the different types of gift aid and self-help aid when they create aid packages.
 Each college allocates aid differently, however, according to its policies.
 Below are a few examples of how such policies can affect your ultimate college net price.

-- One common practice, called "gapping," means the college does not fully meet your need.
-This leaves a "gap" of unmet need that a family has to cover along with its EFC.
+- Some colleges leave a "gap" of unmet need.
+A family will have to cover this gap along with its EFC.
 This practice allows a college to use its limited aid resources to provide aid to a larger group of students and to award more gift aid to students it wants to enroll.

-- Colleges can use aid to encourage students to commit.
+- Some colleges use aid to encourage students to commit.
 Using a strategy called "preferential packaging," desirable students may get aid offers that fully meet their need, with a high proportion of grants and scholarships.
 Other students may get loan-heavy packages and less of their need met.

-- The order in which aid is allocated affects the quality of the package.
-For example, some colleges award loans and work-study first, then award gift aid to cover remaining need.
+- Some colleges award loans and work-study first, then gift aid.
 Other colleges award grants and scholarships before self-help aid, keeping loans to a minimum.

-- When you file for aid can matter.
-Many colleges award more gift aid to students who file early in the admission cycle and meet financial aid filing deadlines.
+- Many colleges award more gift aid to students who file early and meet financial aid filing deadlines.
 They offer more loans to students who file for aid later in the admission cycle, after the gift aid has been used up.

 - The outside scholarship policy can affect your package.
-Colleges are required to reduce your financial need by the amount of any scholarships and grants awarded to you by sponsors outside the college.
-Aid may be reduced as a result.
+By law, colleges are required to reduce your financial need by the amount of any college money that you receive from scholarship sources outside the college.
 Some colleges will reduce gift aid first.
 Others will reduce gift aid only after all self-help aid has been subtracted.